Deputy District Attorneys

 The Jefferson County District Attorney’s Office offers an extraordinary opportunity for those who are drawn to public service and the rewarding experience of making a positive impact on our community.
 Our Deputy District Attorneys handle a wide array of criminal prosecutions in the courtroom as they strive each day to honorably and ethically protect the rights of everyone in their pursuit of justice.

-To apply for any available Deputy District Attorney positions, please send a copy of your resume and cover letter to Chief Deputy District Attorney, Joe Roberts at email@example.com.
+To apply for any available Deputy District Attorney positions, please send a copy of your resume and cover letter to Chief Deputy District Attorney, Danny Carr at firstname.lastname@example.org.

 To provide the citizens of Jefferson County with the highest quality of prosecution services, we employ a highly skilled support staff.
 Our support staff is an integral part of our prosecutorial services team and makes a meaningful contribution.
 The Jefferson County District Attorney’s Office employs support staff in the following areas: